yokoberek/pdf-toolkit/README.md

 # PDF Toolkit

-Alat komprehensif untuk manipulasi file PDF dengan Python.
-Program ini menggabungkan fitur penghapusan halaman dan penggabungan PDF dalam satu file yang mudah digunakan.
+A comprehensive tool for PDF file manipulation with Python.
+This program combines page deletion and PDF merging features in one easy-to-use file.

-## 📋 Fitur
+## 📋 Features

-- **Remove Pages**: Hapus halaman tertentu dari PDF
+- **Remove Pages**: Delete specific pages from a PDF
-- **Append**: Tambahkan halaman PDF di akhir dokumen lain
+- **Append**: Add PDF pages at the end of another document
-- **Prepend**: Tambahkan halaman PDF di awal dokumen lain
+- **Prepend**: Add PDF pages at the beginning of another document
-- **Insert**: Sisipkan halaman PDF pada posisi tertentu
+- **Insert**: Insert PDF pages at a specific position
-- **Merge Multiple**: Gabungkan beberapa file PDF menjadi satu
+- **Merge Multiple**: Combine multiple PDF files into one
-- **PDF Info**: Lihat informasi file PDF (jumlah halaman, metadata)
+- **PDF Info**: View PDF file information (page count, metadata)

-## 🚀 Instalasi
+## 🚀 Installation

 ### 1. Install uv (Package Manager)